 While these are the most commonly occurring types, there are a lot more types of plastics in use.
 Even within the most popular categories, similarly labelled plastics may have different chemical compositions.
 This is the reason why plastic recycling is not as simple as many people think.

-In general, only one type of plastic can be recycled at a time, meaning an effective plastic recycling process requires a clean stream of sorted plastics.
+In general, only one type of plastic can be recycled at a time, meaning an effective plastic recycling process requires a ‘clean stream’ of sorted plastics.
 Once sorted by type, plastics will have to be sorted a second time by colour if the process is to produce the highest quality of recycled material.
-Without this, all material will be black, brown, or greyish which have significantly less commercial value.
+Without this, all final plastic materials will be black, brown, or greyish which have significantly less commercial value.
 Most organisations using recycled plastic want to choose the colour of the products they produce and, for this, the recycled material needs to be transparent or white.

-Today, there are three main principal forms of recycling.
+Today, there are three main forms of recycling.

 Thermal recycling describes the burning of plastic waste to produce energy or steam for municipal heating.
-Thermal recycling does not recycle the material; instead, it is an end-of-life process.
+This means the material isn’t recycled, instead, it is an end-of-life process.

-Of the seven resin-coded plastics, PET and PP are most commonly recycled and, within this, plastic beverage bottles are recycled in the highest quantities.
+Of the seven resin-coded plastics, PET and PP are most commonly recycled.
+Within these plastic types, plastic beverage bottles are recycled in the highest quantities.
 Most plastic beverage bottles are made only of PET.
-The beverages that they previously contained generally do not contaminate the plastic with oil or other substances, while the material is transparent.
+The beverages that the bottles previously contained generally do not contaminate the plastic with oil or other substances, and the material is transparent.
 These three factors make PET bottles an appropriate product for recycling.

 However, even once recycled, the possible application of recycled plastics is also limited by regulations, hampering plastic reuse.